 Can a Backsplash Add Value to Your Kitchen?

-When choosing a kitchen backsplash it's easy to gravitate towards white subway tile because it is a simple, cohesive, and classic look that never goes out of style.
-This doesn't mean however, that you must only consider this type of design for a backsplash.
-In this article we explore various types of backsplashes that will not only give your house personality but will also increase the aesthetic value.
+When choosing a kitchen backsplash, it's easy to gravitate towards white subway tile because it is a simple, cohesive, and classic look that never goes out of style.
+There are, however, multiple different styles of backsplashes to consider.
+In this article, we explore the various types of backsplashes available that will not only give your house personality but will also increase the aesthetic value.

 Mirror decor was a popular design choice in the 1980's but the aesthetic of multiple mirrored objects around the house gradually declined in popularity.
 In recent years, however, it has been making a strong comeback through kitchen backsplashes.
 This is because a mirrored backsplash makes the kitchen appear bigger, brightens it up and offers a variety of styles like the smoked mirror which casts a dark bronze or black cast and is shown in the image above.